-- 1. To change from US to Canadian or International Marine Channels, hold down the rescale to Canadian and press the rescale to Canadian, and to International with each press. - 2.
+- 1. To change from US to Canadian or International Marine Channels, hold down the makey and press the we key.
+The band will change from USA. to Canadian, and to International with each press. - 2.
 "U" appears on the LCD for the USA band, "C" appears for the Canadian band, and "I" appears for the International band. - 3.
 Refer to the marine channel charts in section "9 VHF MARINE CHANNEL ASSIGNMENTS" for allocated channels.